 Implications of the study

+“Autism is a complex developmental disability that causes difficulties in many areas, with varying degrees of severity, most notably with social interaction and communication.”
+Karla Helbert, LPC, E-RYT, C-IAYT said.
 For parents, this study will provide an emotional stability or assurance if their children have a lesser chance of developing autism in later life.
-For parents whose children have a high risk of developing autism, the diagnosis may be devastating, however, it will help the parents prepare for the medical treatment that children should receive and as early as it is detected, the chances of having a positive outcome is also highly achievable.
+For parents whose children with high risk of developing autism, the diagnosis may be devastating, however, it will help the parents prepare for the medical treatment that children should receive and as early as it is detected, the chances of having a positive outcome is also highly achievable.